 Make simple AC dimmer using NE555

 We know that the PWM signal is very easy to generate and we can control DC loads using this PWM signal.
 If we could use the PWM pulse to drive AC loads, the control circuit would become very easy.
-This is why many people look for PWM based driver circuit for AC loads.
-Here in this article, we will see how we can drive an AC load using the PWM signal.
+This is why many people look for PWM-based driver circuits for AC loads.
+Here in this article, we will see how we can make a simple AC dimmer using NE555.

 Before we start the hardware please read this article first to understand how the PWM signal can be used to control AC loads.